 Case Study Conclusions Status Has the Sponsor met the Airspace Change Proposal requirements and Airspace Regulatory requirements above?
 Yes The requirements of CAP725 have been followed throughout this process.
-Is the approval of the SoS for Transport required in respect of the Environmental Impact of the airspace change?
+163 Is the approval of the SoS for Transport required in respect of the Environmental Impact of the airspace change?
 N/A Is the approval of the MOD required in respect of National Security issues surrounding the airspace change?
-N/A requirements and Airspace Regulatory requirements above?
+N/A Has the Sponsor met the Airspace Change Proposal requirements and Airspace Regulatory requirements above?
 The requirements of CAP725 have been followed throughout this process.
 Is the approval of the SoS for Transport required in respect of the Environmental Impact of the airspace change?
 Is the approval of the MOD required in respect of National